Critical Care Register Nurse Practice Test

 Neurological

-• Conduct pain exam of critically ill or injured patients
+• Conduct pain assessment of critically ill or injured patients

 • Manage patients with seizure activity